What is an apprenticeship?

 - higher and degree apprenticeships take three-to-six years to complete.

-This pay rate is stated as a guideline - some employers pay you a higher wage.
-You'll also be entitled to sick pay, any additional benefits your employer offers to its other employees, such as healthcare plans and childcare vouchers, and at least 20 days of paid holiday per year.
-Use the GOV.UK Holiday Calculator to work out your exact entitlement.
+You'll also be entitled to sick pay, any additional benefits your employer offers to its other employees, such as healthcare plans and childcare vouchers, and at least 20 days' paid holiday per year.

-Working hours vary depending on your employer, but you won't be able to work more than 40 hours per week or any fewer than 30.
-Typically, you'll work between 35 and 37.5 hours per week.
-The sector you're entering will determine the nature of your daily working hours - while most apprentices can expect to work a 9am-5.30pm day with an hour's break for lunch, those in hospitality or healthcare roles, for instance, should expect to work antisocial shifts.
+The sector you're entering will determine the nature of your daily working hours.
+While most apprentices can expect a 9am to 5.30pm work day with an hour's break for lunch, those in hospitality or healthcare roles, for instance, should expect to work antisocial shifts.

 Age limit

-There is no upper age limit on being an apprentice.
+There's no upper age limit on being an apprentice.
 As long as you're over 16 and have the right credentials, you'll be eligible to apply for your chosen apprenticeship.

-If you start your apprenticeship after you turn 19, you may be entitled to additional government funding - find out more about what's on offer at Student Finance England - Advanced Learner Loan.
+If you start your apprenticeship after you turn 19, you may be entitled to additional government funding.

 Entry requirements